Accessing your birth certificate if you were adopted before 30 Dec 2005

 What happens next if you were adopted before 12 November 1975 in England and Wales

-The legislation requires that if you were adopted before 12 November 1975 and do not know your original birth name, then you will need to apply to the General Register Office.
-The GRO will advise you that you need to have a “counselling” appointment before you can receive the information you need to apply for a copy of your original birth certificate.
-This appointment will normally take place with an adoption advisor at the local authority where you live or the adoption agency that organised your adoption.
-The Registrar General will explain the available options for where to go for the ‘counselling’ to you in their response.
+The legislation requires that if you were adopted before 12 November 1975 and do not know your original name you were registered with at birth then you must attend a meeting with an approved adoption advisor, and you will need to apply to the General Register Office (GRO) using the Birth Information Before Adoption form.
+The GRO will advise you that you need a meeting with an approved adoption advisor before you can receive the information you need to apply for a copy of your original birth certificate.
+This meeting with the adoption advisor will normally take place at the local authority where you live or the adoption agency that organised your adoption.
+The Registrar General will be able to explain the available options to in their response.

-Many people searching for information might not be happy with the idea of requiring counselling, but in reality this is more of a consultation session.
-Up until the Children Act 1975 birth and adoptive families had been told identifying information would never be exchanged.
-This arrangement was therefore put in place to help the adopted person think about the implications of receiving identifying information that not only affects them but also their birth parents and other relatives too.
-The consultation with an adoption advisor (who is professionally trained) gives you an opportunity to talk about your hopes, fears and expectations, as well as getting advice and information about any next steps you might want to take.
+Up until the Children Act 1975 birth and adoptive parents had been told that once the child had been adopted, no identifying information would be disclosed and that all contact with the birth parent would be severed.
+The arrangement to meet with an adoption advisor was therefore put in place to help the adopted person appreciate that this is what the birth parent was told.
+Hence the change in law giving adopted people the right to receive identifying information had huge implications for some birth parents particularly if they had kept the adoption secret from family and partners.
+The consultation with an adoption advisor (who is professionally trained) can give you an opportunity to talk about your hopes, fears and expectations, as well as getting advice and information about any next steps you might want to take.

 What happens next if you were adopted after 11 November 1975

-If you were adopted after 11 November 1975 there is no requirement to see a ‘counsellor’ and the GRO can send you the information you need to obtain a copy of your original birth certificate.
-You may still benefit, however, from getting advice and support from someone with experience prior to applying for this, particularly if you also intend to apply to the AAA for the records about your adoption.
+The GRO can send you the information you need to obtain a copy of your original birth certificate.
+You may still benefit, however, from getting advice and support from an adoption advisor prior to applying for a copy of your original birth certificate, particularly if you also intend to apply to the AAA for the records they may hold about your adoption.

 I live abroad…Can I still access my birth certificate?